-The goal of Project REDMAP is to do what was done in Wisconsin in as many other States as possible.
-And, most likely, we will never know it until it is a done deal.
+The goal of Project REDMAP is to take what was done to Wisconsin and replicate it in as many other States as possible.
+And, most likely, those States’ voters will never know about it until it is a done deal.
 In the Wisconsin redistricting challenged by Gill, the process was accomplished in secret.
 Republican legislators were allowed to see only the maps of their own districts, and only after they were compelled to sign non-disclosure agreements.
 Democrats were not allowed to see them until they were introduced on the floor of the legislature, where they were outnumbered and powerless.

 Image credit: ivn.us

 Thus is demonstrated the power of State legislative control.
-If one party controls the mechanism of redistricting in a State, that party can distort the State’s representation in the U.S. House of Representatives, which is already less undemocratic, in that small-population rural States (Wyoming, Montana, the Dakotas) are given at least one representative, even if that State’s population is half that of a big-State district.
+If one party controls the mechanism of redistricting in a State, that party can distort the State’s representation in the U.S. House of Representatives, which is itself already undemocratic in that small-population rural States (Wyoming, Montana, the Dakotas) are given at least one representative, even if that State’s population is half that of a single district in a large-population State.